Vinaykharche027/Data-Analytics-projects/README.md

 # Data-Analytics-projects
-in this repository i have uploaded projects which i have done during my internship with YBI Foundation.
+In this repository i have uploaded projects which i have done during my internship with YBI Foundation.